The 4 Firearms Safety Rules Are Wrong ❌

 Frequently Asked Questions

-The rule 'All guns are always loaded' is criticized for being technically flawed for experienced handlers.
-It can hinder essential tasks like maintenance, disassembly, or dry fire practice where knowing the gun is empty is crucial for safety and effectiveness.
+For experienced handlers, 'All guns are always loaded' can be a hindrance during maintenance, disassembly, or dry fire practice, where it's essential to know the firearm is *unloaded* for safety and effectiveness.

 What is the proposed alternative to the 'All guns are always loaded' rule?

 The proposed alternative is 'Know the status of your firearm.'
-This emphasizes the need for a physical and visual inspection to confirm whether the gun is loaded or unloaded before handling it.
+This emphasizes a physical and visual inspection to confirm the firearm's state (loaded or unloaded) before handling it.

 Related News